COVID 19 Frequently Asked Questions

 - New muscle aches that you cannot attribute to another health condition, or that may have been caused by a specific activity (such as physical exercise)?

-Any customer that answers “yes” to the above screening questions should not visit our office.
+Any customer that answers “yes” to any of the above screening questions should not visit our office.